migtools/cpma/docs/README.md

 List of supported configuration to manifest translations:
   * API Certificate
     * The TLS Certificate defined in Master configuration file under ServingInfo section is ported to a TLS secret and saved under the '100_CPMA-cluster-config-APISecret.yaml' file.
+    To apply the secret and update the API server, follow this [procedure](https://docs.openshift.com/container-platform/4.1/authentication/certificates/api-server.html#add-named-api-server_api-server-certificates).
   * CRI-O
     * If defined in OCP3's cluster, the CRI-O configuration defined in 'crio.conf' is ported to a machineconfiguration.openshift.io resource and saved under '100_CPMA-crio-config.yaml'.
   * Cluster Resources Quotas